 Core Competencies (15 units): Students learn to communicate information and ideas clearly, both orally and in writing; to access, examine, and evaluate information using critical thinking and information literacy skills; and to perform quantitative functions.

-Students are required to complete the five core competencies during their first two semesters of study as indicated below.
+Students are required to complete core competencies over their first three semesters of study as indicated below.
 Exceptions may be approved with a formal academic plan.